Epoch (Top Cow): Werewolves

 Werewolves are the supernatural world's version of organized crime.
 They run the docks, construction zones, waste management, taxi alliances, shipping, and other mafia-associated businesses.
 They rely on intimidation and brute strength to accomplish most of their goals.
 They depend on their superior strength and agility to out muscle and overwhelm an opponent in battle, and prefer the fighting styles of Muay Thai boxing and Krav Maga.
 Their bite transforms humans into werewolves.

 Trolls

 Born of the Earth, and a race of all males, nobody knows how the trolls were created.
-They are short tempered and reclusive, but renowned for their wisdom and intelligence.
-They are ideal museum curators, inventors, librarians, and scientists who live long, quiet lives of solitude often dedicated to a single pursuit.
+They are short tempered and reclusive, but known for their wisdom and intelligence.
+They are museum curators, inventors, librarians, and scientists who live long, quiet lives of solitude often dedicated to a single pursuit.
 Due to their tough, leathery skin, trolls have the best defensive abilities, but are very slow.
 They prefer using a combination of heavyweight boxing and old school pro wrestling.
-They can change into human form and are super-strong.
+They can change into human form and are strong.